Azure/azure-sdk-for-js/sdk/appconfiguration/app-configuration/samples/react-sample/README.md

 ## Caution (Important!)

-> > This sample retrieves feature flags from a client-side application however scalability can become a problem.
+> > This sample retrieves feature flags from a client-side application, however scalability can become a problem.
 >
 > > Azure App Configuration has a request quota detailed [here](https://azure.microsoft.com/pricing/details/app-configuration/).
 Once the quota is exhausted, HTTP status code 429 will be returned for all requests until the end of the hour.
 >